Many-Body Anti-Zeno Thermalization and Zeno Determinism in Monitored Hamiltonian Dynamics: Zeno effect

-When $n$ is large, the frame potential approaches 1.
+\QZ{where $\alpha$ is a constant.} \end{lemma} \QZ{In general, the constant $\alpha=1$; while a tighter bound with $\alpha=3$ arises in the presence of a special symmetry.
+The corresponding deviations are provided in the Appendix \ref{app:Zeno}. } When $n$ is large, the frame potential approaches 1.
 To extract the exponential decay behavior, we plot the data on a logarithmic scale.
-The asymptotic behavior of the frame potential for different Hamiltonians is shown in Fig. \ref{fig:zeno}.
+The asymptotic behavior of the frame potential for different Hamiltonians is shown in Fig.~\ref{fig:zeno}.
 The numerical results are represented by the blue curves, while the exponential decay rate given in Eq. \eqref{eq:zeno} is indicated by the green lines.
 As $n$ increases, the numerical results converge more closely to the predicted exponential behavior.
-In the case where $\left[H_{{\rm c}0}, |\phi_m \rangle\langle \phi_m| \right]= 0$, the decay exponent is $\alpha=3$, as illustrated in Fig. \ref{fig:zeno}(a).
-Otherwise, when the commutator is nonzero, the exponent is $\alpha=1$, as shown in Fig. \ref{fig:zeno}(b) and (c).